 Three years ago, our community was in disarray and severely fractured over the Board's decision to charge tuition.
 Two years ago, people on opposite sides of that fight came together on the Board to begin crafting a path forward in a new era of tuition and shared governance.
 One year ago, the Free Education Committee (FEC or Committee) declared its belief, after substantial analysis, that full-tuition scholarships could once again be achieved for all undergraduate students and that the FEC would work this year to significantly reduce the projected 22-year timeframe in a financially responsible manner.
-Nine months ago, the Board declared its unequivocal support of the FEC's goal, and last month the Board approved vision and mission statements which specifically articulate, as a goal, its desire to provide a free education for our students.
+Twelve months ago, the Board declared its unequivocal support of the FEC's goal, and last December the Board approved vision and mission statements which specifically articulate, as a goal, its desire to provide a free education for our students.

-With this report, we are pleased to present an ambitious but realistic and credible plan that returns The Cooper Union for the Advancement of Science and Art (Cooper Union or Cooper) to a full-tuition scholarship model for all undergraduate students; that accelerates the timing for that return from 22 years to 10; and that provides for critical investments in our academic program and our physical plant.
+We are pleased to present an ambitious but realistic and credible plan that returns The Cooper Union for the Advancement of Science and Art (Cooper Union or Cooper) to a full-tuition scholarship model for all undergraduate students and provides for critical investments in our academic program and our physical plant.

-In presenting this report, there are certain truths which must be acknowledged.
-First, we cannot return to free in the manner required by the Consent Decree preserving all three schools at historic levels of enrollment solely on the basis of budget cuts.
-While expense reductions are an important part of the plan, they alone cannot get us there in a timeframe acceptable to the Committee; the hole is simply too deep.
-Second, in addition to expense management, we will need to rely upon significant fundraising - from existing and new sources to achieve our goals.
+In approving this plan, there are certain truths which must be acknowledged.
+First, we cannot return to free in the manner required by the Consent Decreepreserving all three schools at historic levels of enrollment solely on the basis of budget cuts.
+While expense reductions are an important part of the plan, they alone cannot get us there in a timeframe acceptable to the Board; the hole is simply too deep.
+Second, in addition to expense management, we will need to rely upon significant fundraising-from existing and new sources to achieve our goals.
 Third, there are inherent risks in all plans, some of which we control, some of which we don't, all of which we must plan for as best we can by executing with discipline and a single-minded purpose to act responsibly.
-Finally, the FEC, the Board, and all Cooper Union stakeholders must forge a relationship based on trust or we will never be successful.
-We now have an opportunity to heal the wounds of the past, enact a responsible plan to return to fulltuition scholarships for all students, and act as responsible stewards of Peter Cooper's legacy - together.
+Finally, all Cooper Union stakeholders must forge a relationship based on trust or we will never be successful.
+We now have an opportunity to heal the wounds of the past, enact a responsible plan to return to fulltuition scholarships for all students, and act as responsible stewards of Peter Cooper's legacy-together.
 No one constituency group can do it alone.
-On behalf of the FEC and the Board, we invite the entire Cooper community to join in the effort to start a new chapter in Cooper Union's history.
+On behalf of the Board, we invite the entire Cooper community to join in the effort to start a new chapter in Cooper Union's history.

-Summary of Recommended Plan
+Summary of Plan

-Our recommendation is to begin the process of reducing net tuition by making incremental increases to scholarships as early as two years from now, provided we achieve fundraising, operating expense, and operating cash surplus targets as outlined below and detailed in Appendices A and B. This would be the first step in a well-considered plan to return to full-tuition scholarships for all undergraduate students within 10 years, with each year bringing greater reductions in net tuition, as we achieve critical financial goals with respect to operating cash surpluses and the fundraising and expense management that will help us achieve those surpluses.
+The plan begins the process of reducing net tuition by making incremental increases to scholarships as early as two years from now, provided we achieve fundraising, operating expense, and operating cash surplus targets as outlined below and detailed in Appendices A and B. This would be the first step in a well-considered plan to return to full-tuition scholarships for all undergraduate students within 10 years, with each year bringing greater reductions in net tuition, as we achieve critical financial goals with respect to operating cash surpluses and the fundraising and expense management that will help us achieve those surpluses.

-RECOMMENDED PATH TO RETURN TO 100% SCHOLARSHIPS (\$000'S)
+PATH TO RETURN TO 100% SCHOLARSHIPS (\$000's)